Charles Forbes René de Montalembert

 Charles-Forbes-René, comte de Montalembert (/fr/; 15 April 1810 – 13 March 1870) was a French publicist, historian and Count of Montalembert, Deux-Sèvres, and a prominent representative of liberal Catholicism.

 Family

 Charles Forbes René de Montalembert who was born on 15 April 1810, was of French and Scots ancestry.
 His father, Marc René, belonged to the family of Angoumois, which could trace its descent back to the 13th century, while charters show the history of the house even two centuries earlier.
 For several generations the family had been distinguished, both in the army and in the field of science.
-Montalembert senior had fought under Condé, and subsequently served in the British army.
+Montalembert senior had fought under Louis Joseph, Prince of Condé, and subsequently served in the British army.
 He married Eliza Rose Forbes, whose father, James Forbes, belonged to a very old Scottish Protestant family.
 Charles, their eldest son, was born in London.
 At the French Restoration of 1814, Marc René returned to France, was raised to the peerage in 1820, and became ambassador to Sweden, where Charles completed his education in 1826.